 - Next, prepare the roux by melting a stick of butter in a sauce pan.
 Slowly whisk in ½ cup flour and cook for 3-4 minutes, stirring constantly, to rid the mixture of the flour taste.

 - Gradually add a cup of bisque to the flour mixture, whisking constantly.
 This will turn into a very thick paste.
 Whisk in 2 more cups of the tomato soup, then stir that mixture back into the soup pot.

 - In a large bowl, combine the half and half and milk, and slowly pour in a ½ cup of bisque to temper it.
 This prevents the dairy from curdling by adding it quickly to hot soup.
 Next, pour this mixture into the bisque.

-- Rinse your scallops, pat them dry, and place them in between 6 paper towels, (3 on top, 3 on the bottom) for 15 minutes.
+- Rinse your scallops, pat them dry, and place them in between 6 paper towels for 15 minutes.

-- Use a cast iron skillet if possible, one large enough to cook the scallops without touching one another, so that the moisture around them can evaporate quickly.
+- Use a cast iron skillet if possible, one large enough to cook the scallops without touching one another, so that the moisture around them can evaporate.

-- Heat the oil over medium high heat until it starts to smoke lightly.
-Add the scallops and let them sit undisturbed for about 2 minutes, (It’s important to time this accurately).
-When it’s been nearly that amount of time, take a peek at the bottom of one.
+- Add the scallops and let them sit undisturbed for about 2 minutes, (It’s important to time this accurately).
 When a rich, golden crust has formed, they’re ready to flip.
-The second side may be ready more quickly, around the 1.5 minute mark.
+Heat for another 1.5 minutes, then set aside.

-- Once they’re of your desired color and texture, transfer them to a paper towel lined plate.
-Ladle the soup in to serving bowls and top each with a beautiful seared scallop!
-Bon appetite!
+- Ladle the soup in to serving bowls.
+Sprinkle generously with Parmesan cheese and top each with a beautiful seared scallop.